 - central venous catheters

-Blood clots in the arm have become more common because of the increased placement of medical implements in the veins.
-More than half of people with DVT-UE have a cardiac pacemaker or central venous catheter in the area of the clot.
+Blood clots in the arm have become more common because of the increased placement of medical implements in the veins. of people with DVT-UE have a cardiac pacemaker or central venous catheter in the area of the clot.
 Up to one-fourth of people with a central venous catheter will develop a clot, according to a 2002 review.

 - being over 40 years old